Finitary relation

 In mathematics, a finitary relation over a sequence of sets X_{1}, ..., X_{n} is a subset of the Cartesian product X_{1} × ... × X_{n}; that is, it is a set of n-tuples (x_{1}, ..., x_{n}), each being a sequence of elements x_{i} in the corresponding X_{i}.
 Typically, the relation describes a possible connection between the elements of an n-tuple.
-For example, the relation "x is divisible by y and z" consists of the set of 3-tuples such that when substituted to x, y and z, respectively, make the sentence true.
+For example, the relation "x is divisible by y and z" consists of the set of triples such that when substituted to x, y and z, respectively, make the sentence true.

 The non-negative integer n that gives the number of "places" in the relation is called the arity, adicity or degree of the relation.
 A relation with n "places" is variously called an n-ary relation, an n-adic relation or a relation of degree n.
 Relations with a finite number of places are called finitary relations (or simply relations if the context is clear).
 It is also possible to generalize the concept to infinitary relations with infinite sequences.